Anchor Advisors

 Commit

-In order to start meeting deadlines, we need to make sure that we have created a plan that has a reasonable chance of success.
+To start meeting deadlines, we need to make sure that we have created a plan that has a reasonable chance of success.
 Bonus points if your team created the plan themselves — that way they are committed to the reasonableness of the deadline!

-Once you have the plan, and everyone has bought into it, then demonstrate your commitment to it!
+Once you have the plan and everyone has bought into it, then demonstrate your commitment to it!
 Tell your team;

 “This project needs to be completed by this date.
 If there is any reason you don’t see that happening, I need to hear about it right away so that we can eliminate that risk.”